satpalsr/sdk/docs/server.worldoptions.directionallightposition.md

 ## WorldOptions.directionalLightPosition property

-The position the directional light originates from.
+The position the directional light originates from for the world.

 **Signature:**